Tony Atlas: American Wrestling Association (1984)

 Two months after departing the World Wrestling Federation, Atlas resurfaced in Verne Gagne's AWA.
 He made his debut on July 13 at a house show in Denver, Colorado, and defeated Chris Markoff.
 At the time the AWA was being raided for talent by the WWF; this represented a swing in the opposite direction and Atlas received a push upon joining the promotion.
-He was undefeated against "Mr Electricity" Steve Regal, Larry Zbyszko, and Jake Milliman in July before finally being defeated by King Kong Bundy on August 11 in Indianapolis, IN.
+He was undefeated against "Mr Electricity" Steve Regal, Larry Zbyszko, and Jake Milliman in July before finally being defeated by King Kong Bundy on August 11 in Indianapolis, Indiana.
 This and a disqualification loss to Nick Bockwinkel were Atlas' only defeats in singles competition.
 On October 10, 1984, he teamed with The Crusher and faced AWA Tag-Team Champions The Road Warriors for a shot at the titles and won by disqualification.
-Ten days later he teamed with Jim Brunzell for another shot at the Road Warriors, but this time was defeated.
+Ten days later he teamed with Jim Brunzell for another shot at the Road Warriors, defeating them via pinfall in a non-title match in Las Vegas.
 His final match with the promotion was a victory against Tom Scott on October 28, after which he returned to the World Wrestling Federation.